Unusual Options Activity Insight: Spotify Technology | Benzinga

 Unusual Options Activity Insight: Spotify Technology

-Shares of Spotify Technology (NYSE:SPOT) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $219.89.
+Spotify Technology (NYSE:SPOT) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $218.95 following the option alert.

 - Sentiment: BULLISH